-The aim is to align practices and standards which will allow EPPO and Member States to effectively and efficiently detect and combat current and emerging crimes. - 4) "Position EPPO as global player" developmental activity.
+The aim is to align practices and standards which will allow EPPO and Member States to effectively and efficiently detect and combat current and emerging crimes. - 4) "Position EPPO as key actor in cross border investigations.

-The aim is to further develop the framework for cooperation between the EPPO and relevant authorities from third countries as well as pertinent international organisations and networks.
+The aim is to further develop conditions for cooperation between the EPPO and relevant authorities from third countries as well as pertinent international organisations and networks.